fenago/oracle19c-labs/dataguard/lab_guides/lab23.md

 17. Before proceeding with additional lab steps, give the transport lag and apply lag an opportunity to catch up.
-Use the show configuration and show database stndby commands until the lag clears.
+Use the show configuration and show database orcldg commands until the lag clears.
 Repeat these commands as needed.

     ```
-    DGMGRL> show database stndby
+    DGMGRL> show database orcldg
     ```